LappleApple/awesome-leading-and-managing/Diversity-and-Gender.md

 - [How Our Engineering Environments Are Killing Diversity: Introduction](https://kateheddleston.com/blog/how-our-engineering-environments-are-killing-diversity-introduction) - by Kate Heddleston.

+- [“How Do We Hire More Women?”](https://kateheddleston.com/blog/how-to-build-diverse-teams) - by Kate Heddleston.
+Takeaway: The question you should be asking isn’t, “how can we hire more women?”
+The question you should be asking is: how can we make our company suck less for women and people of color?
+Or, in more polite terms: how do you create a workplace that is fundamentally better for women and people of color than the ones that exist at tech companies today?"

 - [If You Can Use a Fork, You’re “Technical”](https://medium.com/@Aprilw/if-you-can-use-a-fork-youre-technical-352e21d92c87) - by April Wensel.
 Takeaway: "'Technical' is not a useful adjective to describe human beings," because it's vague; it hides bias in hiring decisions; it blocks technical contributions from "non-technical" employees; and limits potential.
 "There’s no magic to coding or any other technical skills.
 People are not 'technical' or 'not technical.'
 We all have a variety of skills already and the potential to learn any others that we choose."

 - [Imposter Syndrome + Cognitive Behavioral Therapy Resources](https://nerdneha.tumblr.com/post/99575500980/imposter-syndrome-cognitive-behavioral-therapy) - by Neha.
 A good collection of resources on Imposter Syndrome and Cognitive Behavioral Therapy.